career-header career-t career-m

 ABOUT THE AUTHOR

-Jess Gartner is the founder and CEO of Allovue, where edtech meets fintech - #edfintech!
-Allovue was founded by educators, for educators.
-We create modern financial technology to give administrators the power to make every dollar work for every student.
-Zahava Stadler is Project Director of the Education Funding Equity Initiative in the Education Policy Program at New America.
+Jess Gartner is the founder of Allovue, a provider of K-12 financial planning, budgeting, and analytics solutions, which was acquired by PowerSchool in January 2024.
+Jess now serves as PowerSchool's Group Vice President for ERP and Allovue.
+Zahava Stadler is the Project Director of the Education Funding Equity Initiative in the Education Policy Program at New America.
 Her work focuses on the policies that govern how school funding is raised and distributed, how those policies affect the equity of the public education system, and how they intersect with issues including housing policy, wealth inequality, and systemic racism.